Skip to content

 Funny unique constraints

-Unique constraints are usually (as I saw in almost all migration examples that I found) set only in the AR classes and all of them are checked only in the model layer.
+Unique constraints are usually (as I saw in almost all migration examples that I found) set only in the AR classes, and all of them are checked only in the model layer.
 No unique indexes in databases because they are not needed.

-That can lead to some great problems.
+That can lead to great problems.
 Let’s see this procedure, we have a table users where the login column is of course unique.

 The procedure of adding a new user to database looks like this: